elonguepee/devOpsCheatSheets/docker/docker-cheat-sheet.md

 Shows logs for a container

 #### docker exec <container> <command>
--it Gets an interactive terminal
+-it Gets an interactive terminal\n
-Executes a command on a container
+Executes a command on a container\n
-To get a bash shell on a container
+To get a bash shell on a container:
 ```bash
 docker exec -t <container> bash
 ```